mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }, cancellationToken);
 ```

-* Remember, for retrieving data of previous step's prompt in current step, Use appropriate csating such as, bool for Confirm prompt, string for Text prompt and FoundChoice For Choice prompt.
-Atherwise you have to thrown in exception of Activity Adapter.
+* Remember, for retrieving data of previous step's prompt in current step, Use appropriate casting such as, bool for Confirm prompt, string for Text prompt and FoundChoice For Choice prompt.
+Otherwise you have to thrown in exception of Activity Adapter.

 * On the last step, aggregate all step data from the dictionaries ```stepContext.Value``` and set it to User Profile.
 Use your user profile accessor object to access user profile.